mtumilowicz/reports/README.md

 ## XML
 1) **XmlDocumentBuilderChainImpl** - allows to create xml (by chaining feature)
-to adding new elements / attributes we use three methods:
+to adding new elements / attributes we use methods:
 ```
 @Override
 public XmlElementBuilderImpl element(String name) {